Physic1990/Stock_Alert/README.md

 - Open the **'tracker.py'** file and specify the stock you want to track by replacing stock_name with the desired ticker symbol.
 - Set the price threshold by modifying the **'if'** statement in the **'check_stock()'** function.
 - Run the script by entering **"python tracker.py"** in the terminal.
 The script will run indefinitely, checking the stock price every minute and sending an email notification if the price falls below the specified threshold.

+# Disclaimer
+This script is for educational and informational purposes only, and should not be used for financial decision making.
+Please do your own research and consult with a financial advisor before making any investment decisions.

 # Credits